Risk is something every leader knows well. No decision in any organization occurs without some potential for loss.

 - Monitor your environment constantly.
 You don’t know when an unknown is going to interrupt your project.
 So you have to keep a level of awareness that enables you to identify them as early as possible.

 - Communicate the risk and potential implications of this unknown consistently.
 Because these things are rare, you often have a level of reluctance to act.
 You must use consistent communication to overcome this.
+A communication plan template can help.

 - Make sure you have a way to deal with the ongoing crisis.
 It’s unlikely that you are going to have perfect information before or during a major You can make sure that you are doing everything to monitor the issue, control for it, and use your resources effectively to manage it.